Human Subjects RCR

 Am I eligible to take Human Subjects RCR?

-This class is open to all UCSF faculty, fellows, and postdoctoral trainees whose research is primarily conducted with human subjects or the data (clinical or otherwise) derived from human subjects.
+This class is open to all UCSF and UCSF-affiliated faculty, fellows, and postdoctoral trainees whose research is primarily conducted with human subjects or the data (clinical or otherwise) derived from human subjects.
 This includes both researchers whose methods are quantitative and whose methods are qualitative.
-5th year graduate students who need to take an RCR refresher course are also eligible but should enroll in the RCR course that best fits their research agenda (Basic Science or Human Subjects).
+5th year graduate students who need to take an RCR refresher course are also eligible, but should enroll in the RCR course that best fits their research agenda (Basic Science or Human Subjects).
 If you have questions about your eligibility, please contact the course administrator.

 Am I required to take Human Subjects RCR?